MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/migrate-adfs-application-overview.md

 ---
-title: Overview of Microsoft Entra AD FS application migration
+title: Overview of Microsoft Entra AD FS application migration(preview)
-description: This guide provides an overview of the available tabs and configurations in the AD FS application migration.
-This overview outlines the supported and unsupported configurations, and provides useful troubleshooting tips for common issues.
+description: Learn about the capabilities of the AD FS application migration wizard and the migration status available on it's dashboard.
+Learn the various validation tests that the  application migration generates and how to resolve the validation issues.
 services: active-directory
 author: omondiatieno
 manager: CelesteDG